 Unfortunately, the only way to guarantee access to a well-stocked first aid kit (particularly if you babysit for multiple families) is to bring your own.

-That’s why at Kidsit, we recommend all babysitters carry the Swiss Safe 2-in-1 First Aid Kit (view on Amazon).
+That’s why at Kidsit, we recommend all babysitters carry the Johnson & Johnson All-Purpose First Aid Kit (view on Amazon).
 This kit is perfect for babysitters on the go, and it's amazing just how many essential supplies it contains!